Domenico374/studiopro/docs/ROADMAP.md

 - Created the official Product Roadmap.
 - Defined the product evolution.
+- Introduced the development principles.
 - Identified the MVP.
 - Established the main development phases.
+- Defined the success criteria for the first public release.